PanosKatsaras/PanosKatsaras/README.md

 Welcome to my GitHub repository!

 # 💫 About Me:
-I'm **Panos**, a passionate **Full-Stack Developer** from Greece, naturally curious and a lifelong learner.
+I'm **Panos**, a passionate **Full-Stack Developer** from Greece, naturally curious with a continuous learning mindset.
-I like to bring new ideas to life with a blend of technology and creativity!
+I enjoy bringing new ideas to life with a blend of technology and creativity!

 # 💻 Tech Stack: